+The message was then saved for future loading, as currently also happens with messages received via the message broker network.
+The message was then loaded into a database by starting a separate loader process with its own configuration file, modified to support the loading of this new format.

+Due to the limitations of the current Onedata implementation, it was not possible to extract most of the metrics that were rated as a priority in the survey and so the output was limited to resource provider metrics.
+Extracting more detailed metrics will be achieved in the coming months during the development of the second data accounting prototype.

 Other data management systems

-B2SHARE
+EUDAT

 B2SHARE is the service in the EUDAT Collaborative Data Infrastructure which appears to be appropriate for dataset accounting.
 B2SHARE can receive requests for a digital object’s PID and use another service called B2HANDLE to look up the replicas that exist in the data resources B2SAFE or iRODS (described later), and then deliver the data from one of those sources to the user.
 B2SHARE currently only logs storage accounting information but they see the need for dataset accounting and have plans to work on usage statistics.